Quick Facts About Black Memorabilia:

 Black Americana consistently falls into one of these difficult to grasp categories, especially when dealing with items produced from the '20s through the '50s which insensitively stereotyped African-Americans with consistency.
 The derogatory nature of these items reflects a different time in American history when it was acceptable to have black stereotypes not only in the home, but everywhere.

-People ate at Coon Chicken Inn restaurants, bought Gold Dust Twins laundry powder in at the local market, and outfitted their kitchens with Aunt Jemima, Uncle Mose and other caricatures.
-Should we simply sweep these items under the proverbial rug and forget that they exist?
+People ate at Coon Chicken Inn restaurants, bought Gold Dust Twins cleaning products at local markets, and outfitted their kitchens with Aunt Jemima, Uncle Mose and other caricatures.
+They even crafted folk art items that are widely collected today.
+Should we simply sweep these things under the proverbial rug and forget that they exist?
 The answer is no.

 It seems to me that it really doesn't matter whether having these items in a home long ago was right or wrong.
 What matters is how these objects make you feel today.
 If you associate them with discomfort, you can certainly choose not to own them.
 If you appreciate them for their historical value and collectible nature, that’s another matter entirely.
 In fact, some people find them to be interesting just because they’re so ridiculous to us now.